The next generation vision system for robotics and machines

 Ocellus keeps the virtual and real world in sync by using sensors, vision and physics engine.
 Thanks to Augmented Reality it makes it possible for Ocellus to describe how it sees the world and by knowing the location of the user it can render it from the observers perspective.

-The uniqueness of Ocellus compared to other robot solutions is that it work externally to the robot controller.
+The uniqueness of Ocellus compared to other robot and vision solutions is that it work externally to the robot controller.
 Work that is usually done by an internal robot controller such as path planning, obstacle avoidance, conveyor tracking and Inverse Kinematics etc is handled by Ocellus instead.

 It’s only when robot, user and camera/sensor are in sync that it enables a new approach of programming.
 The user can see and interact with objects that are understood by Ocellus and can call actions on objects such as “Pick and place at location x”.